sys-thai69/fullstack-kfc-website/README.md

 ## How to Run Locally
 1. Download or clone the project
-2. Open `html.html` in the browser
+2. Open html.html in the browser

 ## Technologies
 - HTML5
 - CSS3 (Flexbox, Grid, Media Queries)
-- No JavaScript or frameworks used